Hamzamazhar1999/YOLO-v3-Face-Mask-Detection/README.md

 # YOLO-v3-Face-Mask-Detection

 Mask detection done using YOLOv3.
 This is using YOLO weights trained on a custom dataset that was collected and labelled by me.
 The software used for labelling the dataset was LabelImg.
+Weights are available upon request.
 An accuracy of 90% was obtained by testing the model on still pictures.